Unkn0wnN4m3/list-serial/README.md

 ## Installation

 1. Clone this repository or download the files.
-2. Change to the cloned repository.
+2. Change directory to the cloned repository.
 3. Install the program and required dependencies by running:

 > [!IMPORTANT]